prannoys21/TestRepo/README.md

 # List of known bugs
 ●	Once the users chatting click on the hyperlink and navigate to the appropriate page, the chat will disappear and once the user clicks on it again, it will be restored.
 ●	When the ticker is open and the user clicks on ‘Mark as completed’, the completion is not updated.
 It has to be done only when the ticker is closed/hidden.
+●	When the user id of the current user is replaced with that of another user in the url, the website switches to the new user's profile.
+This is because "session handling" which takes care of these issues wasn't implemented as a part of this project.
+Reason for this is that I felt it is beyond the scope of this project to handle session variables which involves a lot of extra coding.
+Development was focused more on promised features and we're happy to have implemented more (including two feedback mechanisms) than what we promised.

-##### NOTE: Some of Amabrish's files and Abhiram's files were committed on Prannoy's system due to some issues with github in Ambarish and Abhiram's laptops.
+#### NOTE: Some of Amabrish's files and Abhiram's files were committed on Prannoy's system due to some issues with github in Ambarish and Abhiram's laptops.